jimhigson/oboe.js-dissertation/markdown/3_Background.md

 ~~~~

 The XPath `//person@town` matches against the XML above but because of
-the switch from attribute to child element fails to match given the
+the switch from attribute to child element fails to match towns in the
 revised version below.

 ~~~~ {.xml}